Fool Me Once (Coben novel): Plot

-Maya Stern Burkett, a former special operations pilot, is haunted by the violent deaths of her husband Joe and her sister Claire.
+Maya Burkett, a former special operations pilot, is haunted by the violent deaths of her husband Joe and her sister Claire.
 Set in modern-day New York and New Jersey, the narrative weaves Maya's past with her present.
 Her husband's murder is believed to be a robbery gone awry, while the murder of her sister is also unresolved.

 She discovers footage on her nanny camera showing her supposedly deceased husband interacting with their daughter, Lily.
 Desperate for answers, Maya confronts the nanny, Isabella, who in turn attacks her and steals the memory card.
 Maya cannot trust the police, as the detective on Joe's case seems shady.
 This leads her into a web of deceit and corruption involving her family and the influential Burkett clan.
 Maya uncovers dark secrets about her husband's past, his family's illegal investments, and how far they will go to protect their legacy.
 During a confrontation at the Burkett estate, truths are revealed and allegiances are tested.

 In the end, Maya is revealed as her husband's killer, as he was the one who murdered her sister.
 In retaliation, her husband’s brother then shoots her dead.
 The narrative culminates with a reflection on Maya's character, her choices, and the mark she leaves on her family's future, symbolized by the birth of her granddaughter.